2022 NSW Flood Inquiry

 - the State Environment Planning Policy (Resilience and Hazards) 2021 (Resilience and Hazards SEPP).

-The EIE of the proposed amendments is on exhibition until 14 February 2023.
-We welcome feedback on the EIE as well as feedback on applying the clause to all councils through either council LEPs or the Resilience and Hazards SEPP through a separate SEPP amendment.
+The exhibition is now closed.
+Thank you to everyone who provided feedback on the EIE and feedback on applying the clause to all councils through either council LEPs or the Resilience and Hazards SEPP through a separate SEPP amendment.
 All comments received during the exhibition of this EIE will be considered when finalising the amendments.